chiomaT/chiomaT/README.md

 <h2> About Me </h2>
 <!--  - 🔭 I’m currently working at <a href="www.decagon.com">Decagon</a> as a Full stack JavaScript developer<br /> -->
- - 🌱 I have 2 plus years of hands-on experience working with javascript and typescript<br />
+ - 🌱 I have 4 years of hands-on experience working with javascript and typescript<br />
- - 🌱 I’m currently working with React, React native, Redux, Javascript and typescript<br />
+ - 🌱 I’m currently working with React, React native, Redux, Node,js, Express.js, Javascript and typescript <br />
  - 👯 I’m looking to collaborate on Web and mobile app development, and Open Source Projects.<br />
- - 💬 Ask me about  Javascript, typescript, react hooks, React, React native, Redux, MongoDB, Tailwindcss, CSS, node, express and Docker...<br />
+ - 💬 Ask me about  Javascript, Typescript, Node,js, Express.js, React hooks, React, React native, Redux, MongoDB, Tailwindcss, CSS, and Docker...<br />
  - 😀 Fun fact: I love painting and listening to good music.